 - Inhale on the way up, exhale when lowering the barbell

-- Do not bend the neck, keep a neutral gaze
+- Do not bend the neck.
+Keep a neutral gaze.

-- Warm up before doing squat.
+- Warm up before doing the squat.

 Read More: 15 Best Leg Exercises And Workout For Muscle & Strength

-Landmine Squat Variation
+Landmine Squat Variations

 Adding variation to your landmine squat workout routine can prevent boredom and plateauing, keeping your body challenged and adapting to new stimuli.